Sanguine: Visual Analysis for Patient Blood Management

 A large amount of data is recorded in patient records, but not all of the data is typically necessary to answer a particular research question.
 Hence, we designed Sanguine such that a PBM expert can flexibly compose visualizations based on the data relevant to the task.
 The primary data that PBM experts are interested in are the number of units transfused, cell salvage (an alternative to transfusions, measured in milliliters), and laboratory measurements of hemoglobin level, which are the main indicators for anemia management and transfusion appropriateness.

-Depending on the research question, other data can provide the relevant context: patient outcomes (death, need for long-term ventilation, etc.), PBM-related drug administration, and information about whether a surgery was planned or was an emergency are some example attributes.
+Depending on the research question, other data can provide relevant context: patient outcomes (death, need for long-term ventilation, etc.), PBM-related drug administration, and information about whether a surgery was planned or was an emergency are examples.
 These attributes are extracted directly from electronic health records and anesthesia flowsheets.